 An Israeli official, who declined to be identified, said the White House had refused Netanyahu’s request to meet Obama when the Israeli leader visits the United States to attend the U.N.
 General Assembly, telling the Israelis, “The president’s schedule will not permit that.”

-White House spokesman Tommy Vietor denied that Netanyahu's request had been spurned, insisting instead that the two leaders were attending the General Assembly on different days and would not be in New York at the same time.
+White House spokesman Tommy Vietor denied that Netanyahu had ever made such an overture - let alone that it had been spurned - insisting instead that the two leaders were attending the General Assembly on different days and would not be in New York at the same time.

 Netanyahu has had a strained relationship with Obama, but they have met on all but one of his U.S trips since 2009.
 The president was on a foreign visit when the prime minister came to the United States in November 2010.

 By withholding a meeting, the Democratic president could alienate some Jewish and pro-Israel voters as he seeks a second term in the Nov.
 6 election.
-Republican rival Mitt Romney has already accused Obama of being too tough on Israel and not hard enough on Iran.
+Romney has already accused Obama of being too tough on Israel and not hard enough on Iran.

-The White House's decision could signal U.S. displeasure with Netanyahu's intensifying pressure for Obama to set specific red lines on Iran.
+Obama’s avoidance of a face-to-face meeting could signal U.S. displeasure with Netanyahu’s intensifying push a specific ultimatum to Iran.
 Obama aides say privately they believe Netanyahu favors Romney, a fellow conservative, although the Israeli leader has been cautious to avoid being seen interfering in the election campaign.